-Frustration and gloom with Orbán on eve of Ukraine summit
+Frustration and gloom with Orbán ahead of Ukraine summit

 Meanwhile, the current impasse has also triggered Ukrainian criticism against EU heads of government.

-"Each member state's vote is important, and opinion is valuable, but if one country is deliberately dragging the EU behind, neglecting ideas of solidarity, and just trading its vote for benefits — it is something that leaders should stop abruptly, before it becomes a new pattern and eventually destroy the Union," Oleksandr Baienkov, counsellor of the mission of Ukraine to the EU, told EUobserver.
+"Each member state's vote is important, and opinion is valuable, but if one country is deliberately dragging the EU behind, neglecting ideas of solidarity, and just trading its vote for benefits — it is something that leaders should stop abruptly, before it becomes a new pattern and eventually destroy the Union," Oleksandr Baienkov, head of the Ukrainian NGO International and EU Sanctions Platform, told EUobserver.

 Baienkov also said that a timely decision on budget support in the early months of 2024 is crucial, given the upcoming elections in the US in November and the start of the EU elections campaign in March.